 Talk about your mandatory reporting requirement early and often.
 Include information in course syllabi, orientations, and/or bring it up in group conversations with students and co-workers to make sure everyone is informed.
-Utilize these short videos, and sample language for syllabi, created in collaboration with the Faculty Innovation Center.
+Utilize this sample language for documents and syllabi, created in collaboration with the Faculty Innovation Center.
 For assistance in crafting language for other types of documents, please contact the Title IX Office.

 The Gentle Interruption

 The goal of a gentle interruption is to let people know of your mandatory reporting duties during one-on-one conversations.
 If it feels as if a conversation may lead to a disclosure, gently interrupt to inform the person of your reporting duties so that the person can decide if they would like to share more information with you.
 Some sample language includes: